 MD Anderson Cancer Center Research Assistant II - Mouse Handling in Houston, Texas

-The Research Assistant II position provides technical and coordination skills in carrying out various research projects.
+The Research Assistant II provides technical and coordination skills in carrying out various research projects.

-The ideal candidate will have animal handling and flow cytometry experience.
+The ideal candidate must have previous mouse handling experience.

 Required: Bachelor's degree with major course works in one of the basic sciences.